askandlearn/traceapp-wsu/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-The TRACE app has three distinct features that
+The TRACE app has three distinct features that allow users to interact with the TRACE biosensor.

+1. Active Stand Up Test
+2. Heart-Rate Variability
+3. Real-Time Data

 <!-- CONTRIBUTING -->
 ## Contributing